M17 gas mask: Design

 The design of the mask with its internal cheek filters means that it must be removed by the wearer to change the filters once they are expired or clogged, thus compromising its protective capabilities in a contaminated environment.
 The US armed forces henceforth returned to 'traditional' designs of mask where filter canisters are mounted externally and thus can be changed if needed without the wearer having to remove the mask.

 The mask offers protection from chemical and biological warfare agents, but does not function properly in places where oxygen content is low.
 The mask is not meant to be used for firefighting and does not provide protection from radiation, however the filters will stop irradiated particles from entering the respiratory system of the wearer.
 It is recommended that users continue wearing it until the biological or chemical agent is identified and verified cleared from the area using standardized unmasking procedures.

+Variants

+Notable copies include the Bulgarian PDE-1, Japanese Type-3, the Polish MP-4 and the Czech M-10.